ivoa-std/MANGO/README.md

   this must be corrected to have a consistent table of content

 This process is achieved by scripts located in `utils`.
 Please read `utils/README.rst`.
 If you want to contribute, please have a look at this workflow or ask the editor.
 This will prevent your work to be overridden by some script.

+## How to Contribute Anyway

+- Install `mivot-validator`in your favorite virtual environment
+- Modify the description of some model elements (section 3-11 at the time of writing)
+   - go into `./vo-dml/desc`
+   - edit the file you want to update
+   - go into `utils`
+   - run `./buildDoc.bash`
+- Modify the plain text (section out of 3-11 at the time of writing)
+   - go into `./doc
+   - edit `MANGO.tex` or `tap.tex`, those files are never overridden.
+   - go into `utils`
+   - run `./buildDoc.bash`
+- Modify the model itself
+   - ask the editor with an issue

+If you want to contribute, please have a look at this workflow or ask the editor.

 # PDF preview